cristiantobol/developer-toolcamp/session_01_configuration.md

 <a name="node"></a>
 ## About Node.js
-*“As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.”*
+> As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.

 In essence, Node is a JavaScript server implementation, allowing backend services to be coded in vanilla JavaScript, allowing for fully featured scalable webn applications to be developed totally in JavaScript.
 We will cover Node.js in more detail in a later session.

 <a name="npm"></a>
 ## About Node Package Manager (NPM)

-*“npm makes it easy for JavaScript developers to share and reuse code, and makes it easy to update the code that you’re sharing, so you can build amazing things.”*
+> npm makes it easy for JavaScript developers to share and reuse code, and makes it easy to update the code that you’re sharing, so you can build amazing things.

 NMP is bundled with the Node installation.